 Simplicity is the key when designing a user interface.
 Before adding ‘bling bling’ to your user interface ask yourself ‘Is this completely vital?’
 Or ‘Does this actually add anything to the interface?’
 The best user interface designs are the simplest.
 I often say to myself when designing a user interface, ‘Is this something my grandmother would be able to use?’
 If you use your grandmother or father as your test case, as a general rule you can’t go wrong.

 3) Use Color Wisely

 Color is an obvious way to draw attention to particular elements, especially those that are designed to be a ‘call to action.’
 Red is a good example of such a color; red is the color of action, red demands attention, a la ‘download now’, ‘play now’, or ‘click here.’
 Conversely, however, make sure you don’t overuse red since it’s also closely associated with danger!
-Warmer tones possess a natural brightness, which attract the eye.
+Warmer tones possess a natural brightness, which attracts the eye.
 Blues generally conjure feelings of safety and wellbeing, increasing the chance of your user feeling at ease or relaxed within the interface.